anudeep512/Mini-Aims-Portal/README.md

 # MINI AIMS PORTAL

-This project is done for the course CS-1063.
 This project aims at developping a Academic management system in a college.

 ## Authors